 Salad is easiest made in stages- cook lentils and beets ahead and refrigerate, make dressing and walnuts ahead.

 - Serving Size: 1 ¼ cup

 - Fiber: 6.8 g

 - Cholesterol: 4.4 mg

-Keywords: beet lentil salad, lentil beet goat cheese salad, lentil beet salad, beet walnut goat cheese salad, lentil spinach salad, lentil walnut salad,
+Keywords: beet salad, beet goat cheese salad, beet goat lentil beet salad, beet walnut goat cheese salad, lentil spinach salad, lentil walnut salad,